GPU deployment using CUDAlink

 --iree-hal-target-backends=cuda \

---iree-hal-cuda-llvm-target-arch=<...> \
+--iree-cuda-target=<...> \

-mobilenet_iree_input.mlir -o mobilenet_cuda.vmfb
+mobilenetv2.mlir -o mobilenet_cuda.vmfb

-the form sm_<arch_number>
+backend of the form sm_<arch_number>

 is needed to compile towards each GPU